-- > Eliminate discrimination and other conduct that is prohibited by the Equality Act 2010 - Advance equality of opportunity between people who share a protected characteristic and people who do not share it - > Foster good relations across all characteristics between people who share a protected characteristic and people who do not share it
+- > Eliminate discrimination and other conduct that is prohibited by the Equality Act 2010. - Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - Foster good relations across all characteristics between people who share a protected characteristic and people who do not share it.

-We aim to offer an education appropriate to each individual pupil's needs, regardless of their race, colour, ethnic or national origins, sex, sexual orientation, disability, gender reassignment, pregnancy or maternity or religious beliefs.
+The School aims to offer an education appropriate to each individual pupil's needs, regardless of their race, colour, ethnic or national origins, sex, sexual orientation, disability, gender reassignment, pregnancy or maternity or religious beliefs.

-We aim to ensure equal access to educational opportunities for all our pupils, and the opportunity to reach levels of attainment appropriate to their ability.
+The School aims to ensure equal access to educational opportunities for all our pupils, and the opportunity to reach levels of attainment appropriate to their ability.
 We regard all our pupils as being of equal value and to ensure that the needs of all pupils are identified and met, and that they are able to achieve their full potential, helping to raise standards across the School.

-We aim to ensure that active encouragement is given to all pupils in order to enable them to develop fully talents and personal skills for co-operative interaction and academic excellence.
+The School aims to ensure that active encouragement is given to all pupils in order to enable them to develop fully their talents and personal skills for co-operative interaction and academic excellence.

-We aim to ensure that everyone at the School (staff, pupils, parents, carers, contractors and visitors) is afforded the basic rights of freedom and access to opportunity, including freedom from all forms of harassment or bullying.
+The School aims to ensure that everyone at the School (staff, pupils, parents, carers, contractors and visitors) is afforded the basic rights of freedom and access to opportunity, including freedom from all forms of harassment or bullying.

-Through the School's Learner Profile, we aim to challenge in a positive way any form of prejudice, racism or sexism, whether overt or covert, which contradicts the School's single equality scheme.
-This means adopting the Learner Profile, from which we use to overcome prejudice and ensure equality of opportunity for all, thus protecting the rights and liberties of every individual.
+Through the School's Learner Profile, the School aims to challenge in a positive way any form of prejudice, racism or sexism, whether overt or covert, which contradicts the School's equality objectives, as set out in the policy.
+This means adopting the Learner Profile, to promote equality of opportunity for all, thus protecting the rights and liberties of every individual.

-We aim to create and retain a workforce based on equality of opportunity that is valued for its diverse contributions and represents different perspectives, experience and skills.
+The School aims to create and retain a workforce based on equality of opportunity that is valued for its diverse contributions and represents different perspectives, experience and skills.
 To achieve this, the School will maintain strong community/parental links and Governors will give support to the School and all its stakeholders, to ensure an effective educational delivery.